 “Everything is running perfectly smoothly, the trains are on time,” said Alain Esteve, director general of the Bombela Operating Company, a subsidiary of the French firm RATP.

 He expects more passengers at the weekend as people come out to try out the $3.8-billion Gautrain, which is meant to ease traffic in the tiny but wealthy province of Gauteng.

 The first line running from Johannesburg’s Sandton business district opened three days before the football World Cup last year.

 The new line runs 56 kilometres (35 miles), with one final station in downtown Johannesburg expected to open by the end of the year, after engineers deal with water seeping into the final stretch of tunnel.

 “The system is designed to accommodate 100,000 passengers a day at the start.
 It will be probably somewhat less at the beginning, but it should go up when people realise that the train is efficient and cost-effective,” Bombela spokesman Errol Braithwaite said.

 Bombela includes French construction giant Bouygues and Canada’s Bombardier, the world’s railway leader.

-Although there were fewer passengers than expected for the first day of operation some braved the chilly morning and took the train for the experience.
+Although the first day had a quiet start, some braved the chilly morning and took the train for the experience.